vigor-nf/vigor/README.md

 - The modular properties for each NF can be found as `paygo-*.py` files in each NF's repository (SOSPTODO actually do that)

+# FAQ

+- Q: DPDK says `No free hugepages reported in hugepages-1048576kB`, what did I do wrong?
+- A: Nothing wrong!
+This just means there are no 1GB hugepages; as long as it can find the 2MB ones, you're good.

 # Dependencies

 We depend on, and are grateful for: